top of page

 ECOSHIFT IMPACT: the triple win

-ECOSHIFT recognizes compliance as an opportunity to empower smallholder farmers who can gain access to a marketplace that values transparency, sustainability, and ethical practices.
+ECOSHIFT recognizes EUDR compliance as an opportunity to empower smallholder farmers who can gain access to a marketplace that values transparency, sustainability, and ethical practices.

-Economic Prosperity Through Compliance
+Economic Prosperity Through EUDR Compliance

 Moreover, EUDR compliance opens doors to premium market opportunities, where discerning consumers are willing to pay a premium for products that adhere to standards.
 By aligning with EUDR requirements, smallholder cacao farmers can benefit from higher prices for their produce, thereby improving their income and livelihoods.
 The symbiotic relationship between compliance and economic empowerment underscores the transformative potential of EUDR for smallholder farmers.